strategineer/personal-website/content/tabletop/misc/lobg_notes.md

 # TODO

 - fetch appropriate stat block from rulebook for all the npcs in the encounter tables
+- create 5min intro to the shadowdark system for session 0, using cheatsheet

 # House Rules